borjaMarti/educard/README.md

 ### Features

-🗃️ Create courses, and organize your flashcards into decks<br>
+🗃️ Create courses and organize your flashcards into decks<br>
 ✉️ Invite your students to share the cards with them<br>
 📈 Practice active recall efficiently by following a spaced repetition algorithm<br>